Robust registration of medical images in the presence of spatially-varying noise: Results

 \subsection{BrainWeb dataset}

-We use the simulated MR images in BrainWeb dataset to evaluate the performance of our registration algorithms.
-Each image is geometrically distorted using a random perturbation to generate the floating image.
-Specifically, a $14 \times 14$ uniform grid is randomly perturbed (by a uniform distribution on [-6 6]) and used as the FFD grid of the floating image.
-Then, the distorted image is registered back to the original image using our algorithms and benchmark intensity based algorithm.
-For each algorithm, four registration processes is studied each employing one of the SSD, CC, RC or MI similarity measures.
-In all of the cases, FFD \cite{rueckert1999nonrigid} is exploited as the model of geometric transform.
-FFD is used with three hierarchical levels of B-spline control points.
-We have set the levels of IMFs, $n$, to 3 in order to have a fair comparison with the intensity-based registration.
-Iterative Gradient descent has been used to optimize the transformation parameters.
-The accuracy is evaluated using both T-RMSE and I-RMSE.
+We used the simulated MR images in the BrainWeb dataset to evaluate the performance of our registration algorithms.
+Each image was geometrically distorted using a random perturbation to generate the floating image.
+Specifically, a $14 \times 14$ uniform grid was randomly perturbed (by a uniform distribution on [-6 6]) and used as the Free Form Deformation (FFD) grid for the floating image.
+Then, the distorted images were registered back to the original image using our two algorithms as well as the benchmark intensity based algorithm.
+For each algorithm, four registration processes were performed, each using either one of the SSD, CC, RC or MI similarity measures.
+In all of the cases, FFD \cite{rueckert1999nonrigid} was used as the model of geometric transform.
+The FFD, was implemented via three hierarchical levels of B-spline control points.
+We set the number of levels in IMFs, $n$, to 3 in order to have a fair comparison with the intensity-based registration.
+Iterative Gradient descent was used to optimize the transformation parameters.
+The accuracy was evaluated using both T-RMSE and I-RMSE.

-We start with registering images without any bias field noise in section 4.1.1.
-Then, we manually add spatially varying distortions or bias field noise to both floating and reference images \cite{myronenko2010intensity}.
-The noise is generated using mixture of Gaussian functions and is added to the images according to Equation \ref{gaussian}.
-The mean of the Gaussian functions are selected at random.
-The standard deviation is set to $\frac{1}{16}$ of image width.
+We started the experiments by registering images without any bias field noise (section 4.1.1).
+Then, we manually added spatially varying distortions or bias field noise to both floating and reference images \cite{myronenko2010intensity}.
+The noise was generated using the mixture of Gaussian functions and was added to the images according to the Equation \ref{gaussian}.
+The mean of the Gaussian functions were selected at random.
+The standard deviation was set to $\frac{1}{16}$ of the image width.